overwolf/overwolf.github.io/docs/api/overwolf-games-launchers-events-lol.md

 `{"feature":"lobby_info","category":"lobby_info","key":"queueId","value":1090}`

 * You can find here a [list of possible queue ids](https://developer.riotgames.com/game-constants.html).
-* 1090 is the queueID of TFT mode.
+* 1090 is the queueID of TFT matches.

 ## `end_game`